9 Best Hostels In Prague For Budget Travelers

 Dream Hostel Prague

 Located right on the edge of Old Town near Wenceslas Square and the train station, Dream Hostel is a perfect place to explore historical sights and amazing nightlife.
-With renovated features, it offers well-designed dorm rooms with modern custom-built bunk beds, private rooms, and brown tiles bathrooms with blue walls.

 Dream Hostel Prague in Prague.